Indoor Air Quality

-- Test smoke and carbon monoxide detectors monthly and replace the batteries at least twice a year.
-Residential building owners are also required by law to replace carbon monoxide alarms periodically, as per the manufacturer’s instructions.
+- Test smoke and carbon monoxide detectors every month and replace the batteries at least twice a year.
+Residential building owners must replace carbon monoxide alarms periodically.

-- Read and follow all warning labels and directions for use.
+- Read and follow all warning labels and instructions.

-- Avoid using harsh cleaners whenever possible.
-Use a dilute soap water solution to clean, and baking soda as an air freshener and deodorizer.
+- Avoid using harsh cleaners.
+Use soap and water to clean surfaces, and baking soda to reduce odors.

-- Never mix bleach with ammonia or with cleaners that contain ammonia.
-Dangerous gases may be created.
+- Never mix bleach with ammonia or with other cleaners.
+This can create dangerous gases.

-- Buy only what you need and store it safely away from children and pets.
+- Store cleaning produces safely away from children and pets.

 Minimize Dust and Allergens

-- Regularly mop and vacuum your home.
-Use wet cloths or microfiber cloths to dust.
+- Mop and vacuum frequently, and use wet or microfiber cloths to dust.

 - Wash bedding weekly in hot water.

-- Place a floor mat at the front door to keep your home cleaner.
+- Place a floor mat at the front door to reduce outdoor dust.

-- Use safe pest control methods (PDF) to prevent pests from coming into the home:
+- Use safe pest control methods (PDF) to get rid of roaches and mice:

-- Fix leaks and seal up cracks and holes
+- Fix leaks and seal cracks and holes

 - Store food in sealed containers